SamsungInternet/SamsungBluetoothWiFiManager/README.md

 The version of Rasbian used was Rasbian Stretch 2018-06-27 It is recommended you update your system with: /> sudo apt update

-### Node Version
+### Node Version and Node Package Manager
-The Raspberry Pi 0 comes with a very old version of node (4.8).
-To update to a more recent version we ran a bash script allowing you to easily upgarde.
+The Raspberry Pi 0 comes with a very old version of node (4.8) and Node Package Manager (NPM).
+To update to a more recent version we ran a bash script written by audstanley.com ( Thank you Mr Audstanley! :-) ) allowing you to easily upgarde.
 Instructions here: https://github.com/audstanley/NodeJs-Raspberry-Pi

 After the shell script is run you will have the latest version of node running on your system.
 To change to a specific version you can run: